-Our view towards this research direction is optimistic for several reasons: first, with the growing amount of data and computational power, there is an emerging demand for psychiatrists to use ML to reevaluate clinical, behavioral and neuroimaging data.
-Additionally, the past few years have witnessed a substantially growing interest in mental health funding within the industry (Fig.~\ref{fig1}B).
+Our view about this emerging field is optimistic for several reasons: first, with increasing amount of data and computational power, there is a growing demand for psychiatrists to use ML to reevaluate clinical, behavioral and neuroimaging data.
+The interests in mental health funding from the industry have also grown substantially (Figure~\ref{fig1}B).
 Second, it is becoming increasingly important to leverage the power of ML and develop explainable artificial intelligence (XAI) tools for unbiased risk diagnosis, personalized medicine recommendation, and neurostimulation.
-Advances in neuroimaging have provided improved spatial and temporal resolution to examine brain activity; the integration of ML with neuroimaging can potentially lead to further advances that help us identify and validate biomarkers in diagnosis and treatment of mental illnesses.
-Third, there is an increasing demand of psychiatrists in the US, and the shortage is particularly acute in poorer countries \cite{allen2020artificial}.
+The integration of ML with advanced neuroimaging can potentially help us identify and validate biomarkers in diagnosis and treatment of mental illnesses.
+Third, there is an increasing demand of psychiatrists in the US, and the shortage is even more acute in poorer countries \citep{allen2020artificial}.
 ML/AI technologies may change the practice of psychiatry for both clinicians and patients.
-Finally, new advanced technologies such as social media, multimedia (speech and vision), mobile and wearable devices also call for the development of ML/AI tools to assist the assessment, diagnosis or treatment of patients who are mentally ill or at risk.
+Finally, advanced technologies such as social media, multimedia (speech and vision), mobile and wearable devices also call for the development of ML/AI tools to assist the assessment, diagnosis or treatment of individuals who are mentally ill or at risk.
 From now on, we will use ML and AI interchangeably throughout the paper.

-The rest of the paper is organized as follows.
-Section 2 will present a brief background of modern neuroimaging technologies.
-Section 3 will explain why and how ML methods can help psychiatry.
-We will also provide a few case studies to illustrate the power of these methods.
-Section 4 will review various ML-powered technologies for psychiatry.
-In Section 5, we will discuss multimodal data fusion methods in diagnostic analytics.
-Section 6 will discuss ML applications for discovering molecular biomarkers for precision psychiatry.
-Section 7 will discuss XAI, causality validation and computational modeling approaches in psychiatry.
-Finally, we will discuss the research challenges and outstanding questions, and conclude the paper in Section 8.